 These cups pair well with a classic latte (A$7.20 with the edible cup) or long black (A$7.20 with the edible cup).
 It also has a good selection of non-caffeinated options, such as the matcha latte (A$5.50) or hojicha latte (A$6.50).

-Conveniently located in the heart of Melbourne’s CBD, this is the perfect stop for a quick midday pick-me-up.
+If you’re looking for coffee in Melbourne’s CBD, this is the perfect stop for a quick midday pick-me-up.

 What to order: Latte (A$5.20), iced mocha (A$6.50), iced dirty matcha (A$7), hojicha latte (A$6.50).
 Add on A$2 for an edible cup.